Remote Work and Mental Health: A Toolkit for Better Balance and Increased Productivity

 Ask for—and then implement—team members’ suggestions about how to make work better.
 Making a list isn’t enough, Maslach says.
 Real change happens when managers are open to trying the ideas.
 Reducing feelings of disconnect could be as simple as creating small cohorts of colleagues who regularly meet online to socialize, she says.

-Remote workers who want to remain engaged and inspired by their jobs are more likely to thrive when they have a manager who helps them recognize the signs of exhaustion and burnout and takes steps to keep them at bay.
+Remote workers who want to remain engaged and inspired by their jobs are more likely to thrive when they have a manager who helps them recognize the signs of exhaustion and burnout, and takes steps to keep them at bay.
 Those steps might include changing roles, taking a vacation, or discussing strategies to reduce an overwhelming workload or relentless schedule.
-Doing so could go a long way toward preventing mental health issues in your workforce as well as dealing with the burden and cost of unnecessary attrition—something every company can and should get behind in the era of The Great Resignation.
+Doing so could lower the occurrence of mental health issues in your workforce and help you avoid unnecessary attrition—something every company can and should get behind in the era of The Great Resignation.